device42/device42-docs/docs/administration/appliance-manager/device42-appliance-manager-login.md

 Note: if you installed on AWS manually (using a downloaded image), you can log on to appliance manager using the default Device42 username/password [d42admin/default].

-See [Amazon Web Services - Installation](/getstarted/installation/installation-amazon-web-services/) for more information on administration od Device42 on AWS.
+See [Amazon Web Services - Installation](/getstarted/installation/installation-amazon-web-services/) for more information on administration of Device42 on AWS.